Stormwater Pollution Prevention & MS4

-According to the EPA, stormwater pollution is the number one cause of water pollution in the country.
+According to the Environmental Protection Agency (EPA), stormwater pollution is the number one cause of water pollution in the country.
 Stormwater pollution occurs when rain or snowmelt flows over a surface, such as a street or a driveway, and picks up pollutants — oils, chemicals, trash, and other materials not found naturally in our waterways.
 These pollutants then flow into the storm sewer system, which drains untreated to our local lakes, streams, and the Cache la Poudre River.
-Polluted stormwater may result in significant impacts on the receiving waters that detrimentally affect both the aquatic ecosystem and quality of life in our community.
+Polluted stormwater may result in significant impacts on the downstream waterways that detrimentally affect both the aquatic ecosystem and quality of life in our community.

 In effect, everyone in Windsor plays a role in managing stormwater pollution because we make daily choices that can impact it.
 Everything from littering, failing to pick up pet excrement, mismanaging dirt on construction sites, not cleaning hazardous material spills on pavement, and more, has an impact on keeping stormwater clean.